 Obs is really special – I’ve been visiting for years, and I still find something new every time.
-The locals put genuine effort into their creations, whether its food, crafts, graffiti, or vintage displays.
+The locals put genuine effort into their creations, whether it’s food, crafts, graffiti, or vintage displays.
 It’s a really arty, vibrant space.

-I’ve put together a list of all the best things to do in Obs, whether you’re interested in food, music, shopping, and more.
+I’ve put together a list of all the best things to do in Obs, whether you’re interested in food, music, shopping, other antics.
 And if you don’t feel like reading a whole post, my main suggestion would be to just walk down Lower Main Road and explore every spot that jumps out at you!
 You can easily spend a day just on this road, and it’s the creative and economic hub of the suburb.

 Things to do in Observatory

-A day here in Obs is best suited to a sunny Cape Town afternoon, exploring quirky shops and sipping coffee in art-covered little cafes (I write as I sit in an Obs cafe after some second hand shopping).
+A day here in Obs is best suited to a sunny Cape Town afternoon, exploring quirky shops and sipping coffee in art-covered little cafes (I write as I sit in an Obs cafe after some second-hand shopping).
 But below is a broader range of what to do in Observatory!

 Visit the vintage/second-hand stores